PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 ---

-Following previous post, here is more explanations about software lifecycle at PrestaShop, focusing on patch releases and the release process.
+Following previous post about [Minor Release Lifecycle](https://build.prestashop.com/news/ps17-minor-release-lifecycle/), here is more explanations about software lifecycle at PrestaShop, focusing on patch releases and the release process.

 This blog post explains:
 - The detailed lifecycle for PrestaShop patch releases